- You Are Here:

 On September 1, 2021, the Moorpark City Council adopted Interim Urgency Ordinance No. 492 to impose a temporary, 45-day moratorium on new formula-based retail businesses (now referred to as Chain Stores) on High Street.
+On October 6, 2021, the City Council adopted an ordinance extending the moratorium to August 31, 2022.
 During the moratorium, the City will not issue zoning permits, building permits, land use entitlements, or business registration permits for any activity within the City of Moorpark.

 City Staff used the additional time for public outreach to ensure that Staff's recommendation aligns with the community's needs and desires.